StanlyHardy/Semantic-Segmentation/README.md

 ## Contribute

 Don't feel shy to drop a star, if you find this repo useful.
-I would love for you to contribute to **KITT-Road Segmentation**, check the ``LICENSE`` file for more info.
+I would love for you to contribute to **Semantic Segmentation**, check the ``LICENSE`` file for more info.

 ## Meta

-Stanly Moses – [@Linkedin](https://in.linkedin.com/in/stanlymoses) – stanlyhardy@yahoo.com
+Stanly Moses – [@Linkedin](https://in.linkedin.com/in/stanlymoses) – stanlimoses@gmail.com

 Distributed under the MIT license.
 See ``LICENSE`` for more information.